fpv-wtf/wtfos-modloader/README.md

 See the [debug menu enabler](tweak-enable-debug-menu/) for a full example of simple GUI lib method replacement (a NOP in this case) including a Makefile that will produce a complete .ipk for you.

 In addition to the injectable library itself, you will also need to take care to update all the files in ipk/control/ with appropriate values for your library.
 Note that the debug menu enabler project uses a dinit unit to allow the user to toggle the mod via configurator, located at ipk/data/opt/etc/dinit.d/tweak-enable-debug-menu and enables that unit during postinst.

+Note: in order to better deal with memory pressure issues on V2 Goggles the latest versions of modloader _only_ target the dji_glasses/dji_gls_wm150 processes.
+If you as a developer need to preload over some other service then please contact the fpv.wtf team or open an issue on this repo.

 ## Main menu injection
 Packages can include commands to be executed in the main menu by populating a .desktop file in /opt/share/applications/ with the Name, Exec, Icon and (custom) Icon_Active keys being respected.
 Icon and Icon_Active are optional.